JonasGiven/HR-data-attendance-analysis-for-Atliq-technologies/README.md

 Note: 'attendance' is the schema name, and 'attendance_tb' is the table name.

-You repeated this process for each month separately and saved the resulting tables.
+I repeated this process for each month separately and saved the resulting tables.

 **Step 3: Data Loading and Transformation in Power BI**
 1. Upload the saved tables from MySQL into Power BI.